Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Discussion

-To verify our speculation, we plot in Fig.~\ref{fig:zoomin_massfractioncomponents1dlogage} a zoom-in of the two overdensity regions pointed out in the top right panel of Fig.~\ref{fig:massfractioncomponents1dlogage}.
-The blue and orange lines are mass fraction (\pergyr{}) and mass fraction distributions, equivalent to the first and second row of Fig.~\ref{fig:massfractioncomponents1dlogage}, respectively.
+To verify our speculation, we plot in Fig.~\ref{fig:zoomin_massfractioncomponents1dlogage} a zoom-in of the two overdensity regions pointed out on the top right panel of Fig.~\ref{fig:massfractioncomponents1dlogage}.
+The blue and orange lines are mass fraction (\pergyr{}) and mass fraction distributions, respectively, which are equivalent to the first and second row of Fig.~\ref{fig:massfractioncomponents1dlogage}, respectively.
 The mass fraction for each panel is multiplied by a factor for better visualization.
 We also plot the age bin size of MILES templates as the grey line and the scale in the right y-axis.
-From these two panels, we find the peaky features of mass fraction (\pergyr{}) (blue line) appear when the age bin size experiences a decrease from old to young ages, and the mass fraction distribution (orange line) is still relatively smooth.
-Therefore, we can confirm the peaky features of star formation history from \ppxf{} are due to the age bin size of templates.
+From these two panels, we find the peaked features of mass fraction (\pergyr{}) (blue line) appear when the age bin size experiences a decrease from old to young ages, and the mass fraction (orange line) is still relatively smooth.
+Therefore, we can confirm the peaked features of mass fraction (\pergyr{}) in our results are due to the non-regularized spacing of MILES age grid.
 This also explains the better recovery of \mh{} distributions (bottom row of Fig.~\ref{fig:massfractioncomponents1d}) which is due to the almost linearly spaced \mh{} grids.

-Previous studies applied regularization \citep{2015MNRAS.448.3484M} in \ppxf{} to obtain smooth mass fraction distributions.
-The regularization works as an extra term in the equation to be minimized during the optimization to damp high-frequency variations in the mass weights distribution along spectral templates grid (see details in Section 3.5 of \citealt{2017MNRAS.466..798C}) and leads to smooth mass weights distributions.
-However, the source code of \ppxf{} indicates that this smoothness has an effect on mass weights rather than mass weights per bin size.
+Previous studies applied regularization \citep{2015MNRAS.448.3484M} in \ppxf{} to obtain smooth weight fraction distributions.
+The regularization works as an extra term in the equation to be minimized during the optimization to damp high-frequency variations in the weight distributions along spectral templates grid (see details in Section 3.5 of \citealt{2017MNRAS.466..798C}) and leads to smooth weights distributions.
+However, this smoothness has an effect on weights without dividing the bin size.
 This explains why mass fraction distributions are smooth in our results, and whether mass fraction (\pergyr{}) distributions are smooth depends on how the template grids are spaced.
-A further test by modifying \ppxf{} and taking into account the bin size during regularization is needed to verify in the future.
-From now on, we only use the mass fraction without dividing the bin size to justify the recovery consistency, because this is expected to be achieved by \ppxf{}.
+For the rest of this section and Section~\ref{sec:discussionregul}, we only use the mass fraction without dividing the bin size to justify the recovery consistency (Fig.~\ref{fig:sfhmetalsnr} and Fig.~\ref{fig:1dmfreg}), because this is expected to be achieved by spectral fitting methods with regularization.
+And we leave investigations on mass fraction (\pergyr{}) to Section~\ref{sec:discussinterpmfd} and~\ref{sec:discussionaddmfd}.